Washington Commanders: George Preston Marshall era (1932–1965)

-The city of Boston was awarded a National Football League (NFL) franchise on July 9, 1932, under the ownership of American businessman George Preston Marshall.
+American businessman George Preston Marshall founded a National Football League (NFL) franchise on July 9, 1932, in Boston, Massachusetts.
 The team was named after the Boston Braves baseball team, with whom they shared Braves Field, with the inaugural season coached by Lud Wray.
 The team saw several changes in 1933, including a name change to the "Redskins" and playing their home games at Fenway Park, home of the Boston Red Sox.
 Wray was also replaced at head coach by Lone Star Dietz.

 The situation faced by Marshall in Boston was difficult.
 In 1935, Joe F. Carr opined: "To the casual observer bred in the knowledge of New England's place in football's sun, because its cradle and nursery were there, the success of a Boston team in the professional ranks would be a foregone conclusion.
 Nothing could have been more erroneous.
 Boston finished the most forbidding ground for professional football of any large city in the country.
 The history of the game in Boston and New England was entirely associated with college, preparatory, and high school playing.
 Its eminence as an institution of sport grew in a hallowed atmosphere as an almost sacrosanct element of education which was to be kept ever free from commercial pollution."
 The Redskins appeared in the 1936 NFL Championship Game, their first championship appearance, but lost to the Green Bay Packers 21–6.

 After five years in Boston, which Marshall said showed a lack of interest in the team, the Redskins moved to Washington, D.C., in 1937.
 The team arranged to share Griffith Stadium with the Washington Senators, an American League baseball team.
 In their first game in D.C., the season opener, the Redskins defeated the New York Giants.
 The same season, they earned their first division title in Washington with a 49–14 win over the Giants.
 Shortly after, the team won their first championship by defeating the Chicago Bears in the 1937 NFL Championship Game.

 Marshall talking to players Wayne Millner, Charlie Malone, Vic Carroll, Bill Young, Ed Michaels, and Jim Garber in 1937, their first season in Washington, D.C.